-Anyone transitioning to the NDIS will probably be well-acquainted with the phrase “reasonable and necessary”.
-But what does this actually mean?
+Anyone transitioning to the NDIS will have heard the phrase “reasonable and necessary”, but what does this actually mean?

 What are reasonable and necessary supports?